 There has been a lot of controversy around the subject of feral or community cats in Brevard County.
-These animals are similar to stray cats but are typically unsuited to adoption as they are not comfortable in human homes.
-These cats are often more comfortable living in loose communities near human habitation, but without some sort of intervention, these communities can quickly grow out of control.
-Brevard County’s Space Coast has chosen a progressive way to deal with these feral cat communities that balances the needs of human and feline residents in the area.
+These animals are similar to stray cats but are typically unsuited to adoption as they are uncomfortable in human homes.
+These cats are often more comfortable living in loose communities near human habitation, but these communities can quickly grow out of control without some intervention.

 The Difference Between Stray and Feral Cats